scriptbuzz/aws-iot-esp32-arduino/README.md

 ![esp32](./assets/esp32-devkitc-functional-overview.jpg)

 The ESP32 has many built-in sensors.
 I will be using the built-in hall effect sensor to transmit sensor values as well as the built-in programmable LED wired to GPIO 13 to turn on/off based on remote commands.
+Since most ESP32 modules do not have a realtime clock, I am connecting to NTP servers so I can include datetime stamps with sensor readings, for logging and analytics.

 This is Part I of a series of IoT solutions.
 This solution assumes some knowledge of the Arduino IDE development tool, the ESP32, and the AWS ecosystem.